cac-t-u-s/cac-t-u-s.github.io/pages/objects.md

 _The BPF class has 2 main constructor arguments. `x-points` and `y-points`._

 > ### The "self" input/output
 > The first input/output of an object box, generally labeled ***"self"***, is a special one.
-It corresponds to the actual instance that is created, and allows to access it as such (_self_ output), or to create it by copying or conversion from an other object (when such conversion is possible).
+It corresponds to the actual instance that is created, and allows accesssing it as such (_self_ output), or creating it by copying or conversion from an other object (when such conversion is possible).
 See examples below.
 >
 > The function `x-transfer` uses a `BPF` object as its first argument: we can get it using the **self** output of a `BPF` box:
 >